markeu/deskbird-assessment/README.md

 <div align="center">
-  <h2 align="center">Book A Spot</h2>
+  <h2 align="center">Book-a-Spot</h2>
 </div>

-# Deskbird Assessment for Senior Backend Node Engineer

 ## About The Project

-Build a service in Node, which allows a user based on the permission level (admin or standard) to make CRUD operations for a parking spot booking.This is an ExpressJS application with the following features.
+This is an ExpressJS application with the following features.

 - Typescript all the way
 - EsLint, Prettier and Husky integration